 Piper/ Candra Prabha is a certified Integrative Yoga Therapist, E-RYT-500+ (Experienced Registered Yoga Teacher), Certified Level 1: Foundations of Ayurveda, YCEP (Continuing Education Provider), IAYT (International Association of Yoga Therapists), Certified SSP/ILS Safe and Sound Provider, Clinical HeartMath Practitioner for Stress, Anxiety and Self-Regulation, and Editorial Board Member for the Journal of Yoga Practice and Therapy.

 Piper first became a student of Yoga in college at UVM in 1992, seeking the balancing and meditational aspects of this practice as a complement to academics, running, climbing, and skiing.
 She has been in love with this mindfullness-based approach to movement ever since.

-As a Psychology major she did her senior honors thesis in "Yoga as a Therapeutic Intervention" and embarked on a lifelong exploration and study into all aspects of Yoga.
-She completed her Integrative Yoga Therapy (300 hr IYT) certification in 1995 and has been teaching full-time since 1996.
-Her early training in the Iyengar, Astanga and Anusara styles led her to her to the primordial Tantric roots of the yogic tradition in 2004 under her Guru, Dharma Bodhi based out of Kailash Akhara, Thailand.
-She is guided in the study of Ayurveda by Dr Claudia Welch, Dr Svoboda and Allison Morse.
+As a Psychology student, she completed her honors thesis in "Yoga as a Therapeutic Intervention" and embarked on a lifelong exploration into all aspects of Yoga.
+She received her Integrative Yoga Therapy (300 HR IYT) certification in 1995 and has been teaching full-time since 1996.
+Her early training in the Iyengar, Astanga and Anusara styles led her to the primordial Tantric roots of the yogic tradition in 2004 under her teacher Dharmabodhi Sarasvati.

 <Full Instructor List